 - Inspired to bring their full creativity to their personal lives

 We see our students’ gifts as given by God and therefore take responsibility for returning them to God fully developed.
 Because the intellectual growth of our students is a spiritual imperative, St. Charles implements best practices in teaching and learning that result in significant gains for students.
-St. Charles provides a Catholic education of the highest quality within a safe and nurturing environment.
+St. Charles provides a Catholic education of the highest quality within a safe and nurturing environment in San Carlos, Arizona.
 Our school provides a challenging, faith-filled, educational experience that serves as the foundation for a life lived in service to Jesus, the Church, and Community.
 St. Charles Apache Mission School is a member of the American Indian Catholic Schools Network in a partnership with the University of Notre Dame's Alliance for Catholic Education.

 St. Joseph's Indian School is a residential school dedicated to providing opportunities to Native American children and families.
 The school is an outreach of the Congregation of the Priests of the Sacred Heart with a mission to partner with Native American children and their families to educate for life — mind, body, heart and spirit.
 More than 200 students each year receive education, counseling and residential living through our programs.